aelogica/styleguide/styleguide/js/index.md

 # CoffeeScript Style Guide

-Since new javascript should be written in coffeescript, we will proceed with the best-practices and coding conventions for the [CoffeeScript][coffeescript] programming language.
+Since new javascript should be written in coffeescript, we will immediately proceed with the best practices and coding conventions for the [CoffeeScript][coffeescript] programming language.

 <!-- ## Table of Contents